einarwh/experiments-in-powerblog/content/blog-posts/picture-combinators-and-recursive-fish.md

 TODO: sqlimit-3.png

-Which is a pretty good replica of Henderson’s replica of Escher’s Square Limit, to a depth of 3.
+Which is a pretty good replica of Henderson's replica of Escher's Square Limit, to a depth of 3.
 Sweet!

 Misson accomplished?
 Are we done?

 Sort of, I suppose.
 I mean, we could be.

-However, if you take a look directly at Escher’s woodcut (or, more likely, the photos of it that you can find online), you’ll notice a couple of things.
-1) Henderson’s basic fish looks a bit different from Escher’s basic fish.
-2) Escher’s basic fish comes in three hues: white, grey and black, whereas Henderson just has a white one.
+However, if you take a look directly at Escher's woodcut (or, more likely, the photos of it that you can find online), you'll notice a couple of things.
+1) Henderson's basic fish looks a bit different from Escher's basic fish.
+2) Escher's basic fish comes in three hues: white, grey and black, whereas Henderson just has a white one.
 So it would be nice to address those issues.

-Here’s what I came up with.
+Here's what I came up with.

 TODO: escher-fish-all.png

-To support different hues of the same fish requires a bit of thinking – we can’t just follow Henderson’s instructions any more.
+To support different hues of the same fish requires a bit of thinking – we can't just follow Henderson's instructions any more.
 But we can use exactly the same approach!
-In addition to transforming the shape of the picture, we need to be able to transform the coloring of the picture.
-For this, we introduce a new abstraction, that we will call a Lens.
+In addition to transforming the shape of the picture, we need to be able to transform the _coloring_ of the picture.
+For this, we introduce a new abstraction, that we will call a **Lens**.

 ```fsharp
 type Hue = Blackish | Greyish | Whiteish